Appearance

 is the home for backend-only C# code.
 In addition to the code for building the game server, you will find tools for testing and deploying your backend here.MetaplaySDK/Frontend/

-contains our SDK's re-usable Node.js packages that are used by the LiveOps Dashboard along with a fully working default LiveOps Dashboard project under DefaultDashboard
+contains our SDK's reusable Node.js packages that are used by the LiveOps Dashboard along with a fully working default LiveOps Dashboard project under DefaultDashboard

 .MetaplaySamples/